All Episodes

 Thank you.

-It's an honor to it's an honor to talk to you.
+It's an honor to talk to you.

-But that's my viewpoint that if this case were to somehow be brought before the Supreme Court and they in a clear sweeping nine to nothing decision just can say this can never happen again.
+But that's my viewpoint: that if this case were to somehow be brought before the Supreme Court and they, in a clear, sweeping, nine-to-nothing decision, just can say this can never happen again, that could just, you know, hopefully put this whole pattern to a halt.

-Um that's my my one general point.
+So that's my one general point.

-Uh I was kind of curious about um uh after uh Mr. Trump's attorney's appeal, um uh after they try to get a dismissal.
+So I was kind of curious about after Mr. Trump's attorneys appeal, or after they try to get a dismissal, I have my doubts about this New York judge granting a dismissal.

-By the way, what perfect timing.
+By the way, what perfect timing?

 Right in the middle of the primary season and caucus season around the country.